-- National importance of infrastructure - The extent to which the infrastructure will utilise national research expertise and promote national networking - Whether the infrastructure contributes to an appropriate national division of labour between relevant academic communities - .
-The extent to which the plans for establishment and operation are well adapted to the tasks in the project - The extent to which responsibility for administrative management, establishment and operation of the infrastructure is safeguarded. - How the infrastructure is anchored institutionally and its importance in supporting strategic priorities and national strategies - Whether good plans for making the infrastructure available to relevant users outside the host institutions exis - Whether the infrastructure supports national business priorities (where relevant) - Whether the infrastructure contributes to long-term competence building in research areas that are expected to be of importance to Norway - Whether the infrastructure has strategic anchoring in the host institutions and there are plans for financing operations after the project period exists - Whether the infrastructure is of societal relevance to Norway
+- National importance of infrastructure - The extent to which the infrastructure will utilise national research expertise and promote national networking. - · Whether the infrastructure contributes to an appropriate national division of labour between relevant academic communities - The extent to which the plans for establishment and operation are well adapted to the tasks in the project. - The extent to which responsibility for administrative management, establishment and operation of the infrastructure is safeguarded. - How the infrastructure is anchored institutionally and its importance in supporting strategic priorities and national strategic - Whether good plans for making the infrastructure available to relevant users outside the host institutions exist - .
+Whether the infrastructure supports national business priorities (where relevant) - Whether the infrastructure contributes to long-term competence building in research areas that are expected to be of importance to Norway - Whether the infrastructure has strategic anchoring in the host institutions and there are plans for financing operations after the project period exist nent, the final selection of the projects recommended for funding is made.
+This overall asset sment across disciplines and portfol The following points are emphasized: